alttch/eva3/doc/tutorial/tutorial.rst

 Our task is to automate the above:

-* to switch on the internal ventilation every night for the period from 9pm. till 7am.
+* To switch on the internal ventilation every night for the period from 9pm till 7am.

-* to switch ventilation in the daytime, if the air temperature is above 25 °C for more than 5 minutes
+* To switch ventilation in the daytime, if the air temperature is above 25 degrees for more than 5 minutes in a row.

 * If the sensor detect a motion, do the following: